Loading NuWatt Energy...

 | Section 25C (Energy Efficiency) | $0 | Expired | Dead | Expired December 31, 2025.
 No federal credit for heat pumps, insulation, etc. |

-The One Big Beautiful Bill Act (OBBBA), signed July 4, 2025, set the final expiration for the Section 30C EV charger tax credit at June 30, 2026.
-There is no extension provision.
-Here is what qualifies — and what does not.
+The One Big Beautiful Bill Act (OBBBA), signed July 4, 2025, set the final expiration for the Section 30C residential EV charger tax credit at June 30, 2026.
+That credit expired June 30, 2026 and is no longer available.
+Connecticut homeowners can still lean on state programs — here is what remains.

 Timeline tip: Solar + EV charger installations in Connecticut typically take 8-12 weeks from contract to completion (permitting, utility interconnection, inspection).
-To meet the June 30, 2026 deadline, sign a contract by early April 2026 at the latest.
+Bundling the charger with your solar project into a single install keeps costs down and locks in the $500-$1,000 in bundled-install savings.

 Level 2 is the standard for home charging.
 Here is what to know.